Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 My altitude sickness experience

-I debated whether or not to take Diamox for my Kili climb.
-I was young, in good health, and had done quite a bit of training (although I could’ve been more prepared).
-So, I decided not to.
+I was young, in good health, and had done quite a bit of training.

-But then I hit Lava Tower on day 4 (4 630m) and it went pear-shaped!
-I had a splitting headache; I was throwing up and I couldn’t hold down any food.
+I had a splitting headache; I was throwing up, and I couldn’t hold down any food.
 I never imagined my fit, healthy body to react the way it did!

 Luckily for me, after reaching Lava Tower, you descend quite a bit as you go toward your camp for the night.

-The next few hours were terrible.
-I remember feeling so sick, yet I didn’t want to turn back.
 Because we were already at a lower altitude from earlier in the day when I was feeling at my worst, my guide monitored my condition before making any big decisions.

 By the time we went to bed, I was feeling better, although I didn’t have much of an appetite.

-The next morning, I felt strong and so we continued with our ascend.
+The next morning, I felt strong, and so we continued with our ascend.

 Looking back, and after successfully reaching Uhuru Peak, I do believe that it was going back to a lower altitude and resting that allowed me to recover so quickly.